"

 I am always asking “why?”
 I want more info about everything and to know why it happened.
 I could take business problems like “people are quitting” and identify the important questions such as “what types of people are quitting?” “what are the reasons for leaving?” “does one group leave at a higher rate than another?” so that an analyst could answer them with people analytics.

-* Feel free to add more rows, you are great at way more than 5 things!
+* Feel free to add more rows, you are great at so many things!

-Once you have taken time to identify your strengths and how they can apply to a people analytics career, be sure to save the list.
+Once you have taken time to identify your strengths and how they apply to a People Analytics career, be sure to save the list.
 When you apply to a job, head into a performance discussion, or just feel discouraged, pull the list out.
 You are already awesome and have everything you need to get started.
 So why not get started now?

 “Everyone can probably do at least one thing better than ten thousand other people.” – Marcus Buckingham